 Construction materials, such as sand, gravel, earth for earthworks or crushed stone, will only be obtained from existing licensed sources and will be transported only on the existing roads.
-The amount of recycled asphalt in corridor 16 will be about xxxxmc The beneficial side of asphalt recycling is:
+The beneficial side of asphalt recycling is:

-- Natural resources are preserved; - Land space is not taken by storing recyclable resource; - Reduced import / export materials from project site, saving on fuel. •
+- Natural resources are preserved; - Land space is not taken by storing recyclable resource; - Reduced import / export materials from project site, saving on fuel.

-The r/c elements obtained from the demolition of existing culverts will be transported and temporarily stored at the SRA's base, other materials (e.g. sand, gravel) will be used for the
+The r/c elements obtained from the demolition of existing culverts will be transported and temporarily stored at the SRA's base, other materials (e.g. sand, gravel) will be used for the construction of shoulders.

-Corridor 16: G105: R3 - Costești - Țîpala - G106 (RFP No.: LRIP/CS/04) construction of shoulders.
 All new structures such as pipe or box culverts will be pre-cast elements supplied from the existing plants.